LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: Introduction

-\begin{itemize} \item Introduce \textbf{LLM-as-an-Interviewer}, a novel evaluation paradigm that mimics the dynamic nature of how humans evaluate humans. \item Demonstrate that \textbf{LLM-as-an-Interviewer} mitigates several limitations of traditional evaluation approaches, such as verbosity bias, data contamination, and high variance. \item Propose the \textbf{Interview Report}, offering a detailed snapshot of an LLM's capabilities, including examples and its common errors. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item Introduce \textbf{LLM-as-an-Interviewer}, a novel evaluation paradigm that mimics the dynamic nature of how humans evaluate humans. \item Demonstrate that \textbf{LLM-as-an-Interviewer} mitigates several limitations of traditional evaluation approaches, such as verbosity bias, data contamination, and high variance. \item Propose the \textbf{Interview Report}, offering a detailed snapshot of an LLM's capabilities, including examples and its common errors. \end{itemize}